 - You can mix it with other vegetables such as eggplant, ampalaya or bitter gourd, squash or pumpkin and related with sauteed fish or pork.
 In the Philippines, these recipes known as “pakbet,” “diningding,” and “bulanglang.”

 - You can also mix it with meat such as chicken, beef or pork cut into big cubes with green papaya added.
 This recipe is called, “tinola” in the Philippines.
 This is a type of soup dish.

 - Aside from the fresh leaves and young pods, other parts of moringa are useful as a human food.
 The dried leaves can be crushed or pounded (filtered to remove leaf stems) and then added to sauces at the same time as other condiments or vegetables are added.

 - You can also use the flowers in various cooking recipes or just placed in hot water for 5 minutes to make a natural herbal tea.

-- The pods can be harvested for their seeds/peas, which can be used similarly to other green peas, from the time they appear until they turn yellow and their shells begin to harden.
+- The pods are good for harvesting for their seeds/peas, which you can use similarly to other green peas, from the time they appear until they turn yellow and their shells begin to harden.
 After removing the seeds/peas and white flesh from the pod, put them into a strainer and wash them.
-They may also be boiled for a few minutes; then, drained and boiled again in fresh water.
+You may also boil them for a few minutes; then, drain and boil again in fresh water.

-- The roots of the 60cm tall-seedling can be made into a sauce.
+- The roots of the 60cm tall-seedling are good for a sauce.
 The root is ground up after the root bark is completely removed (as it contains harmful substances).
-After adding vinegar and salt, the sauce is ready to serve; however, it should not be eaten in excess.
+After adding vinegar and salt, the sauce is ready to serve; however, it is not advisable to eat it in excess.

-- Dried moringa leaves in powder form can be mixed in bread or baked products for the added nutritional value.
+- Dried moringa leaves in powder form are good for bread or baked products for the added nutritional value.

-- Dried Moringa leaves can also be utilized as Moringa tea or a coffee blend
+- Dried Moringa leaves are also good for Moringa tea or a coffee blend

 - Moringa granules for cooking and food processing